tpaschalis/tpaschalis.github.io/_posts/2019-01-29-two-years-later.markdown

 description: "Two times three-hundred sixty five."
 ---

 I intended to post this a few days earlier, but got kinda lazy, and real life got in the way...
-Well at the very least we're not into February yet, so here's a quick writeup :P
+Well at the very least we're not into February yet, so here's a quick writeup!

 ## Year Two!